jon-jacky/PyModel/samples/Socket/README.txt

 The final call also fails, because the run in the test suite receives only part of the message that was sent.
 This behavior is permitted by the model, but the real socket receives the entire message.
-This stepper considers any difference between the test suite and the implementation to be a test failure.
+This stepper_d considers any difference between the test suite and the implementation to be a test failure.